-- Water damage.
-If the attic or crawl space suffered water damage after a storm or a flood, it is important to have it removed immediately.
-Wet insulation is not only inefficient but it will also encourage mold and mildew causing health issues.
+If the attic has suffered water damage after a storm, it is important to have attic insulation removal performed immediately.
+Wet insulation is not only inefficient but will also encourage mold and mildew, causing health issues.

-- Old age.
-Over the years, insulation has been improved by leaps and bounds.
-If your insulation was installed centuries ago, it is likely that it is not as efficient as today’s version.
-You can remove the old insulation in order to clean up the spaces and install a new more efficient insulation with a higher R-Value.
+Over the years, building insulation has been improved by leaps and bounds.
+If your insulation was installed decades ago, likely, it is not as efficient as today’s version.
+You can remove the old insulation to clean up the spaces and install a new, more efficient insulation with a higher R-Value.

-- Rodent infestation.
-Rats, mice and raccoons can wreak havoc to your insulation by urinating and chewing through the material.
-If the insulation is too damaged or contaminated, it is wise to remove it, get rid of the pests and install a new one for health reasons.
+Rats, mice, and raccoons can wreak havoc on your insulation by urinating and chewing through the material.
+If the insulation is too damaged or contaminated, it is wise to remove it, get rid of the pests, and install a new one for health reasons.

-- Type of insulation.
-The removal process is highly determined by the type of insulation you have because some are easy to remove and others are not.
+The attic insulation removal process is highly determined by the insulation you have because some are easy to remove and others are not.
 If you have foam boards on top of the walls or floors or the blanket type of insulation, you can remove them manually without hiring someone or equipment.
-However if you have spray foam or blown-In insulation, you may need a vacuum to suck in the materials.
+However, if you have spray foam or blown-In insulation, you may need a vacuum for the attic insulation removal process.

-- Before even touching the insulation, you must be sure that it is not contaminated or dangerous to your health.
+Before starting an attic insulation removal, you must be sure that it is not contaminated or dangerous to your health.
 You can buy a home test kit to check for asbestos and other bacteria or hire a professional to deal with the contamination first.

-- For one, the insulation removal company knows how to safely dispose the insulation after removal.
+For one, the attic insulation removal company knows how to dispose of the insulation safely.

-- Proper equipment.
-Professionals also have all the necessary equipment to remove all the insulation from your house even in those hard to reach places that can’t be accessed.
-They also come dressed in the right protective gear including masks so they are not exposed to the contaminants.
+Proper equipment.
+Professionals have all the necessary equipment to remove the insulation from your house, even in those hard-to-reach places.
+They also come dressed in the right protective gear, including masks, so they are not exposed to contaminants.

-- If the insulation is contaminated, it will be risky and even dangerous if it is blown into the rest of the house.
-Professionals remove all the insulation safely ensuring that the particles will not be blown into the air or the house.
+If the insulation is contaminated, it will be risky and even dangerous if it is blown into the rest of the house.
+Professionals provide insulation removal safely, ensuring that the particles will not be blown into the air or the house.

-- After removing all the old insulation, professionals are able to assess the area and determine how much insulation will be enough to replace the old one and what type is best suited for every space.
-They will also conduct an energy inspection and tell you how much R-Value you require.
+After performing a removal, professionals can assess the area and determine how much insulation will be enough to replace the old one and what type is best suited for every space.
+They will also conduct an energy inspection and tell you how much R-value you require.

-Removing insulation may seem like an easy job but in actual fact it is not; a lot of tactic, equipment and safety measures are required to do a thorough job.
-Hiring the right insulation removal company is the only way to ensure your attic walls and floors are once again in a good condition.
-Choose a company that is experienced in insulation removal and installation and also one that will offer you other services like cleanup, rodent removal and repairs.
+Removing insulation may seem like an easy job, but in fact, it is not; a lot of tactics, equipment, and safety measures are required to do a thorough job.
+Hiring the right insulation removal company is the only way to ensure your attic walls and floors are once again in good condition.
+Choose an insulation contractor that is experienced in insulation removal and installation and also one that will offer you other services like cleanup, rodent removal, and repairs.